What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Introduction

-We found that participants' regret varied based on intended use, with non-intentional and social media use being most regretful.
-We also found that on social media, regret varied based on social media activity, and that participants found viewing algorithmically recommended content and comments most regretful.
-After comparing participants' intention and specific activity participants engaged in, we found that participants frequently deviated from an intention of communicating to other social media activities (over 60\% of the time), which they regretted slightly more than when they did not deviate.
-Our regression model shows that duration, intended use, and ratio of recommendation- and subscription-based content and comments are significant indicators of regret.
-By investigating both intention and fine-grained social media activity and how they are related to regret, we provide guidance for designers and policy-makers to design experiences that respect user's autonomy and intentionality.
+Our results first showed that participants' regret varied based on intended use, with non-intentional use being most regretful, and that participants regretted social media use more than other types of phone use.
+Then, through our LLM-powered analysis of 34,313 smartphone screenshots, we found that on social media apps, regret varied based on social media activity, and that participants found viewing algorithmically recommended content and comments most regretful.
+Comparing participants' initial intentions \revise{for using social media apps} with the activities they ultimately engaged in reveals that participants frequently intended to communicate but ended up engaging in other social media activities instead (over 60\% of the time).
+Additionally, participants expressed slightly more regret for sessions where they deviated from their original intentions compared to sessions where they did not.
+Our regression model showed that duration of app use, user intention, and proportions of recommendation- and subscription-based content and comments are significant indicators of regret.
+By investigating both intention and fine-grained social media activity and how they are related to regret, we provide guidance for designers and policy-makers to design experiences that respect users' autonomy and intentions.